User

 If you have a smartwatch that can receive Android notifications, you can select Notify in the left middle menu of Juggluco to let Juggluco generate an alerting Android notification every time a new glucose value arrived by Bluetooth.
 If you configure your smartwatch app to send notifications from Juggluco to the watch, you will receive this notification on your watch, so you can look every minute at your watch for you current glucose level.
 This can by useful during physical activity.
 Somehow it didn't work on the WearOS watch Samsung Galaxy Watch4, maybe because it is an ongoing notification.

-There is also a special watch app for some Garmin watches with touchscreen (see Kerfstok), wherein you can see your current glucose value, enter numbers and display speed and distance during activity and record it.
+There is also a special watch for Garmin watches (see Kerfstok), wherein you can see your current glucose value, enter numbers and display speed and distance during activity and record it.
+It runs on nearly all Garmin watches that allow third party apps.
+Since Kerfstok 1.6.0 also on Garmin watches without touchscreen.

-Juggluco (version 2.1.0 and up) has a built-in xDrip web server.
+The web server in Juggluco recognises commands of the xDrip webservice.
 This means that xDrip watch apps can receive glucose values directly from Juggluco.
 You can turn this on in the left menu->watch of Juggluco.
 Use the Help button there for more information.

 Juggluco can display some summary statistics of the stream data received via Bluetooth.